ivov/nodemaker/README.md

 ## Operation

 Run it with `npm run start`.
 A functional example file is already provided in `parameters.js`.
-Edit the params to generate a custom node; specifics below.
+Edit the params to generate a custom node.
+More info on editing params below.

-Nodemaker generate in `/output`:
+Nodemaker are generated in `/output`:
 - `Entity.node.ts`
 - `EntityCredentialTypeApi.credentials.ts`
 - `GenericFunctions.ts`